siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 ![Sharing](./images/cgdisk/cgdisk_05.png)

 The partitions that the two systems will use later during operation are color-coded.
 At the beginning and the end, there are still small, free areas.
 They are created by aligning the partition to the block boundaries of the disk and can also appear between the partitions.
-With *Align* the value for the number of sectors can be changed.
-It is usually 2048 sectors for SSD and M2 disks and 512 sectors for old disks. *gdisk* reads the metadata of the hard disks and sets the value for the sectors afterwards.
+With *"Align"* the value for the number of sectors can be changed.
+It is usually 2048 sectors for SSD and M2 disks and 512 sectors for old disks. `gdisk` reads the metadata of the hard disks and sets the value for the sectors afterwards.
 Therefore usually no change is necessary.

-Additional, detailed information about the partitions can be seen by entering the command *Info*.
+Additional, detailed information about the partitions can be seen by entering the command *"Info"*.

 ![Partition Details](./images/cgdisk/cgdisk_06.png)

-With *Verify* the partitioning is checked and possible errors are shown.
+With *"Verify"* the partitioning is checked and possible errors are shown.

 ![Partition Verify](./images/cgdisk/cgdisk_07.png)

 Here, everything is ok.
-If errors are reported, we mark the partition and use the command *Info*.
+If errors are reported, we mark the partition and use the command *"Info"*.
 Then we decide if the partition has to be deleted and recreated and if e.g. the size has to be changed as well.
 If a repair is not possible by these means, the [Advanced commands of gdisk](0313-part-gdisk_en.md#advanced-commands-of-gdisk) are available for experienced users.

 #### Delete partition

-To delete a partition, we select it and use the command *Delete*.
+To delete a partition, we select it and use the command *"Delete"*.

 ![Delete partition](./images/cgdisk/cgdisk_08.png)